geofflamrock/stack/README.md

     -h, --help           Prints help information
         --verbose        Show verbose output
         --working-dir    The path to the directory containing the git repository.
-Defaults to the current directory -n, --name           The name of the stack to create pull requests for
+Defaults to the current directory -s, --stack          The name of the stack to create pull requests for
 ```

 ### `stack pr open`